staticjacm/realm/agenda.md

 # Boring To dos:

+* Text rendering

+* Test entity is stopping attacking like it should after losing target then regaining it

 * Initialization takes a strangely long time for some reason.
 This is a problem for every initialization function, apparently.

 * Agent friction increases when fps is low.
+* When screen loses focus and then gains focus (or something like that) the frame_delta is fuckin huge and... well you can imagine the consequences

 * Agents always experience four (4) collisions when colliding with an agent - two when agent A detects a collision with agent B (A.overlap(B), B.overlap(A)), and two when B detects a collision with agent A (B.overlap(A), A.overlap(B)).
 This can easily be avoided by only overlapping if one agents id is larger than the others, and detecting if the other will detect a collision with this one by checking its size
 * Squares aren't going to cut it for collision detection when dealing with rotating objects.
 Implement a generic collision detection scheme for more precise collision shapes (which are guaranteed to be a contained in the agent's collision square) - can use virtual functions